Frequently asked questions

 Q Question.
 Who is overseeing the implementation of the NCCD?

-The NCCD is overseen by the Australian Government Department of Education and Training, in partnership with all state and territory governments and non-government education authorities.
+The NCCD is overseen by the Australian Government Department of Education, Skills and Employment, in partnership with all state and territory governments and non-government education authorities.

 The Education Council Joint Working Group to Provide Advice on Reform for Students with Disability (the Joint Working Group) has provided advice and oversight on this work since 2011.
 The Joint Working Group includes representation from all state and territory government education authorities, the Independent Schools Council of Australia, the National Catholic Education Commission and the Australian Curriculum, Assessment and Reporting Authority.
 From 2018, the Joint Working Group is chaired by the Victorian Department of Education and Training.

 Q Question.
 Isn't data on students with disability collected now?
 Why do we need to be involved in another data collection process at the national level?

 The NCCD gives us a national definition of a student with disability which draws on the definition in the (Commonwealth) Disability Discrimination Act 1992.